binipringle/constructs/_texts/0-outlineforbarexam.md

 **Where the challenged statute, regulation, etc. would preclude or otherwise adversely affect a relationship between the litigant and the persons whose rights are violated.**  For example, the relationship between parochial schools and parents in Pierce v.
 Society of Sisters;  poState Sovereign Immunitybly the vendor-vendee relationship in Craig, or doctor-patient relationship in Griswold.
 This overlaps with the exception where enforcement would result indirectly in the violation of third party rights.

-**The overriding inquiry in asseState Sovereign Immunityng the applicability of exceptions is whether the plaintiff will vigorously advocate the rights of the third party.** If the court concludes that the litigant will not vigorously advocate for the rights of the third party or may have different interests from the third party, it will deny standing.
+**The overriding inquiry in assessing the applicability of exceptions is whether the plaintiff will vigorously advocate the rights of the third party.** If the court concludes that the litigant will not vigorously advocate for the rights of the third party or may have different interests from the third party, it will deny standing.
 This can happen where there is a close relationship between the litigant and the third party who possesses the right, and there is a hindrance to the possessor’s ability to protect his or her own interests.

 ---